 \subsection{Implementation Details}

 \textbf{Network Architecture.} For a fair comparison, we employ U-Net~\cite{isola2017image} as our generator architectures $G_i$ and $G_s$.
 U-Net is a network with skip connections between a down-sampling encoder and an up-sampling decoder.
 Such architecture comprehensively retains contextual and textural information, which is crucial for removing artifacts and padding textures.
 Since our focus is on the image generation task, $G_i$ is more important than $G_s$.
-Thus we use a deeper network for $G_i$ and a shallow network for $G_s$, such asymmetric architecture design can also be observed in other generation papers \cite{tang2019asymmetric}.
+Thus we use a deeper network for $G_i$ and a shallow network for $G_s$.
 Specifically, the filters in first convolutional layer of $G_i$ and $G_s$ are 64 and 4, respectively.
 For the network $G_a$, the kernel size of convolutions for generating the intermediate images and attention maps are $3{\times}3$ and $1{\times }1$, respectively.
 We adopt PatchGAN~\cite{isola2017image} for the discriminator $D$.

 \textbf{Training Details.} We mainly focus on four guided image-to-image translation tasks in this paper.
-For cross-view image translation, we follow~\cite{regmi2018cross} and use RefineNet \cite{lin2017refinenet} and \cite{zhou2017scene} to generate segmentation maps on Dayton, SVA, Ego2Top datasets as training data, respectively.
+For cross-view image translation, we follow~\cite{regmi2018cross} and use RefineNet \cite{lin2017refinenet} and \cite{zhou2017scene} to generate segmentation maps on Dayton, SVA, and Ego2Top datasets as training data, respectively.
 For facial expression generation, we follow~\cite{tang2019cycle} and use OpenFace \cite{amos2016openface} to extract facial landmarks on Radboud Faces dataset as training data.
 For both hand gesture generation and human pose generation tasks, we follow \cite{tang2018gesturegan,ma2017pose} and employ OpenPose \cite{cao2017realtime} as pose joints detector and filter out images where no human hand and body are detected in the associated datasets.